rameshvarun/magic-lamp/README.md

 print(format_name("MCDOWELL"))
 ```

-By default, `magic-lamp` downloads and runs a local LLM.
-For more complex tasks, use OpenAI.

 ## Configuring the LLM

+By default, `magic-lamp` downloads and runs a local LLM from Hugging Face.
+For more complex tasks, OpenAI models will perform better.

 ### Using OpenAI